Please give us a call

 Day 7 – Pamukkale Tour

-After check-out and drive to Pamukkale or Cotton Castle, we pick you up from the hotel, one of the most popular and beautiful spots in Turkey.
-The town is located in Denizli province, southern Turkey.
-Pamukkale has hot springs that have come from underground for 14,000 years.
 The hot springs color the slopes in white because the water consists of calcium and carbonate.
 This site not only attracts tourists, but many people visit Pamukkale with Doctors’ advice.
 The spring water is good for the skin and bones.
 It is believed that Cleopatra and Marcus Antonio also came to Pamukkale and swam in the ancient pool together.

 Pamukkale also has an ancient city which is called Hierapolis.
 This city was founded by the Pergamon king Eumenes in 2 BCE.
 When the city passed to the Romans, they built ancient theatres, baths, forums, agora, and many waterways.
 Hierapolis has the largest ancient cemetery of all time.
-After the apostle Philipe was martyred in 80 CE, the city became a pilgrimage center for Christianity.
-Today, apostle Philipe has a monumental tomb in Hierapolis/Pamukkale.

 After the Pamukkale sightseeing tour, we will drive back to the hotel.
 Overnight in Pamukkale.